BX-Team/Nexus/README.md

 - 🔨 Commands for opening utility GUIs (`/workbench`, `/anvil`, `/enderchest`, and more)
 - ❤️ Player management commands (`/heal`, `/feed`, `/fly`, `/god`, and more)
 - 🏓 Ping Command to check client-server connectivity
+- 🔗 Server Links support, that was introduced in Minecraft 1.21
 - 🏠 Home, Warp, Spawn and Jail system
 - 👤 Player Information Command (`/whois`)
 - 📄 PlaceholderAPI Support